openstack/openstack-manuals/doc/install-guide/source/environment-packages.rst

 Finalize the installation
 -------------------------

-1. Upgrade the packages on your host:
+1. Upgrade the packages on all nodes:

    .. only:: ubuntu or debian